Extended Project Qualification (EPQ)

 What is an EPQ?

 The Extended Project Qualification (EPQ) is a level 3 (A Level standard) qualification.
-It involves choosing a topic, carrying out research, then creating EITHER a
+It involves choosing a topic, carrying out research, then creating EITHER a report OR a ‘product’ + a report.
+After you must deliver a small 10-15 minute presentation to a group of non-specialists about your topic.

 Why should I study an EPQ?

 The EPQ allows you to develop your personal interest in a topic you care about.
 The skills you’ll develop as a result of doing the EPQ (e.g. project planning, research, decision making, record keeping, evaluation, presenting) are invaluable in most jobs and university courses.
-Plus, it helps when applying for
+Plus, it helps when applying for as it demonstrates your commitment to a subject and allows you to develop the independent research skills needed for study.
+When you receive an interview from your desired university, it gives you key information to talk about that has and demonstrates clearly your passion and experience of the subject area.

 Is it worth UCAS points?